Kashika31/eBay-Sales-Prediction/README.md

 # eBay-Sales-Prediction
 Project to predict if the product was sold or not.
 If yes, how much was the sales price of the product.
-The dataset that was used contains auction listings and price information, from January to May 2013 It is build using python programming language and various machine learning techniques including KNN classifier, decision tree, logistic regression and random Forest to solve the classification problem if the product is sold or not Used multiple linear regression machine learning technique to predict the sales price of the product sold
+The dataset that was used contains auction listings and price information, from January to May 2013 It is build using python programming language
+In order to solve the the classification problem whether the product is sold or not, machine learning techniques including K Nearest Neighbors classifier, decision tree classifier, logistic regression classifier and random Forest classifier is used.
+In order to solve the the regression  problem of predicting the sales price of the product sold, multiple linear regression machine learning technique is used.